Use Pipelines-as-Code with GitLab Webhook #

 Create GitLab Personal Access Token #

-Note: You can create a token scoped only to the project.
-Since the token needs to be able to have api access to the forked repository from where the MR come from, it will fail to do it with a project scoped token.
-We try to fallback nicely by showing the status of the pipeline directly as comment of the Merge Request.
+- Follow this guide to generate a personal token as the manager of the Org or the Project: - https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html - Note: You can create a token scoped only to the project.
+Since the token needs to have - apiaccess to the forked repository from where the MR comes from, it will fail to do so with a project-scoped token.
+We try to fall back nicely by showing the status of the pipeline directly as a comment on the Merge Request.

 There are two ways to create the Repository and configure the webhook:

-You need to have a personal access token created with admin:repo_hook scope. tkn pac will use this token to configure the webhook, and add it in a secret in the cluster which will be used by Pipelines-As-Code controller for accessing the Repository.
+- Use the - tkn pac create repocommand to configure a webhook and create the- RepositoryCR.- You need to have a personal access token created with the - apiscope.- tkn pacwill use this token to configure the webhook, and add it to a secret in the cluster which will be used by the Pipelines-as-Code controller for accessing the- Repository.

 $ tkn pac create repo